 Ichimi Togarashi (一味唐辛子)

-In general, Ichimi Togarashi is hotter than Shichimi.
-However, the spiciness of red chili pepper used in them differs by the place of production, the producing method, and so on, so each Ichimi and Shichimi Togarashi product has its own distinctive flavor profile.
+In general, Ichimi is hotter than Shichimi Togarashi.
+But the spiciness of red chili pepper used in them differs by elements like the place of production and the production method.

-In contrast, Shichimi Togarashi goes especially well with foods in Japanese cuisine, like Udon and Soba noodle soups, Tsukemono pickles, Yakitori grilled chicken skewers, Gyudon beef bowl, and miso soup.
+In contrast, Shichimi pairs perfectly with foods in Japanese cuisines, such as Udon and Soba noodles, Tsukemono pickles, Yakitori chicken skewers, Gyudon beef bowl, and miso soup.